H2CO3/Sparkling/doc/semantics.md

 The empty statement is a no-op, it does nothing.

 §2.12.
 The variable declaration statement (`variable-declaration`).
-The variable declaration statement brings a variable in scope.
+§2.12..1 The variable declaration statement brings a variable in scope.
 The variable can be accessed inside the current scope and enclosing scopes (as described in §1.6), but only in statements and expressions following the declaration.
 It is illegal to initialize a variable with an expression referring to itself (due to an implementation detail, such a variable will have an indeterminate value).
+If there is no initializer expression, the variable is implicitly initialized with `nil`.

-If there is no initializer expression, the variable is implicitly initialized to `nil`.
+§2.12.2.
+It is illegal to declare a variable that has the name of a variable which already exists (which is already visible) in a scope.

 §2.13 The expression statement (`expression-statement`).
 The expression statement is a statement of which the only purpose is evaluating